chloe514/SpringBootApplication/README.md

-Dockerized Java Spring Boot Application
+Dockerized Java Spring Boot Application:
 This is a simple Java Spring Boot application containerized using Docker.
 The application demonstrates basic web service functionality and is designed to be easily run inside a Docker container.

 Prerequisites